Azure/azure-kusto-microhack1/README.md

 ✍🏻 Write a query to get only the specific desired columns: `deviceId`, `enqueuedTime`, `Temp`.
 Take an arbitrary 10 records.

-🕵🏻 Hint: `Temp` doesn't exist as a column, but you've already figured out how to extract it in the previous task.
+🕵🏻 Hint: `Temp` doesn't exist as a column in the source table, but you have already figured out how to extract it in the previous task.

 Example result: